K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 Unsure how data duplicates across multiple storage nodes, and if not, how would a worker node know where to access the object?
 [TODO:](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#list-of-todos) May need to dig through Fabric source code, because I am confused how it works...

+**Missing Functionality**
+The calendar app in the version of sif that I downloaded is missing it's preamble.js file, and therefore cannot access the onkeypress events that alledgedly change the color.
+[TODO:](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#list-of-todos) Will need to see if someone can locate preamble.js file for the SIF Calendar.

 -------------

 # List of TODOs